SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Learning-based Speculator

-Consequently, \Sys uses an unsupervised approach to collectively fine-tuning a pool of SSMs to align their outputs with that of the LLM by leveraging the adaptive boosting technique, as shown in~\Cref{fig:CBT}. \Sys's SSMs are used to predict the next few tokens that will be generated by an LLM, therefore \Sys uses general text datasets (e.g., the OpenWebText corpus~\cite{Gokaslan2019OpenWeb} in our evaluation) to adaptively align the aggregated output of multiple SSMs with the LLM in a fully unsupervised fashion.
-In particular, we convert a text corpus into a collection of prompt samples and uses the LLM to generate a token sequence for each prompt. \Sys first fine-tunes one SSM at a time to the fullest and marks all prompt samples where the SSM and LLM generate identical subsequent tokens.
+\paragraph{Merge-based token tree construction.} In addition to using a single SSM, \sys can also combine multiple SSMs to jointly predict an LLM's output. \Sys uses an unsupervised method to {\em collectively boost-tune} a pool of SSMs to align their outputs with that of the LLM by leveraging adaptive boosting~\cite{freund1999short}. \Sys uses SSMs to predict the next few tokens that an LLM will generate, and uses general text datasets (e.g., the OpenWebText corpus~\cite{Gokaslan2019OpenWeb} in our evaluation) to adaptively align the aggregated output of multiple SSMs with the LLM in a fully unsupervised fashion.
+In particular, \Sys converts a text corpus into a collection of prompt samples and use the LLM to generate a token sequence for each prompt. \Sys first fine-tunes one SSM at a time to the fullest and marks all prompt samples where the SSM and LLM generate identical subsequent tokens.
 Next, \Sys filters all marked prompt samples and uses all remaining samples in the corpus to fine-tune the next SSM to the fullest.

 By repeating this process for every SSM in the pool, \Sys obtains a diverse set of SSMs whose aggregated output largely overlaps with the LLM's output on the training corpus.
-All SSMs have roughly identical inference latency, and therefore running all SSMs on different GPUs in parallel does not increase the latency of speculative inference compared to using a single SSM.
-Note that using multiple SSMs increases the memory overhead for storing their parameters on GPUs.
-However, our evaluation shows that \Sys can achieve significant performance improvement by using SSMs 40-100$\times$ smaller than the LLM, making the overhead of hosting these SSMs negligible.
-In our evaluation, we perform collective boost-tuning offline on publicly available datasets.
+All SSMs have identical inference latency, and therefore running all SSMs on different GPUs in parallel does not increase the latency of speculative inference compared to using a single SSM.
+In addition, \Sys uses data parallelism to serve SSMs across multiple GPUs, and therefore using multiple SSMs does not increase the memory overhead on each GPU.
+In the case where multiple SSMs are employed, the output of each SSM is considered as a token tree, and \Sys performs {\em token tree merge} to aggregate all speculated tokens in a single tree structure.